Skip to content

 • (dispatch-sync ev {:frame f :fx-overrides {…}}) — exact opts shape.

-• (app-db-value f) — current app-db value (a plain map) for the named frame.
+• (app-db-value f) — current app-db value (a plain map) for the named frame; (get-in (app-db-value f) path) for a path-scoped read.

 • (destroy-frame! f) — exact teardown contract.

-• Inclusion-tag schema is open (additive set on reg-frame metadata).
+• Inclusion-tag schema is open (additive set on the frame config).

 Story plan execution surface and evidence tools